Twins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 60-41 in games they were listed as the moneyline favorite (winning 59.4% of those games).
+- The Twins have come away with 19 wins in the 48 contests they have been listed as the underdogs in this season.

+- Minnesota has a record of 17-24 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.

-- The implied moneyline probablility for this matchup gives the Twins a 59.2% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that the Twins have a 51.2% chance of pulling out a win.

-- Minnesota has played in 151 games with a set over/under, and have combined with its opponents to go over the total 76 times (76-68-7).
+- Minnesota's games have gone over the total in 76 of its 152 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!